You are currently viewing The 10 Ferrari Open-Top Convertibles Of All Time

 The idea of another sought-after convertible ever produced by Ferrari, the California Spyder, was pushed by Luigi Chinetti and John von Neumann, who dreamed of a convertible Ferrari car that performs exceptionally well.

-It has a rare factory hard top and 3.0-liter V12-powered engines, which give it the performance capabilities of Ferrari racing cars.
-The Cali Spyder can go from 240 to 280 hp for the LWB and SWB models and both have a top speed of 145 mph.
+The roadster comes with a rare factory hard top and a 3.0-liter V12-powered engine, which gives it the performance capabilities of Ferrari racing cars.
+The Cali Spyder can go from 240 to 280 hp for the LWB and SWB models, and both have a top speed of 145 mph.

 Ferrari F50

 The convertible Ferrari F50 was a technological marvel at the time of its introduction in 1995.
-This was nothing less than Formula 1 for the road – a feature that most convertibles lack.
+This was nothing less than Formula 1 for the road, having features that many convertibles lack even today.

-It comes with a 4.7 liter naturally aspirated V12 engine.
+It features a 4.7-liter naturally aspirated V12 engine.
 It provides a similar 513 hp as the Ferrari’s 1990 Formula 1 car.
 This enables it to go to 60 mph within 3.7 seconds and reach a high speed at its maximum of 202 mph.

 The unique element of F50 was its carbon fiber monocoque chassis – a rare feature for a road car.
 You should simply move the roof to make it an open-top car.